 Considering training science and periodisation theories: when you start preparing for a competition, you should first increase training volume and then increase intensity later.
 There is a time quite early in your preparation when you train frequently AND intensely.
 Increase your carb intake while you increase the intensity.
 If you enjoy food of high carb density (e.g. rice), that’s when you can eat moderate amounts of it.

 Lower your carb intake a little while you decrease your training volume closer to competition.
 You will still need carbs as you train with high intensity.

-You will lose weight fast with low-carb by depleting carb storage and losing the connected water.
-That is what you do in fight week to get the last pounds down, but don’t cut out carbs too early!
+You will lose weight quickly with low-carb by depleting carb storage and losing the connected water.
+That is what you do during fight week to get the last pounds off, but don’t cut out carbs too early!
 You need carbs to get fight fit.

 Weight loss is possible with carbs…